How Google May Annotate Images to Improve Search Results

 Embodiments of the present disclosure provide improved systems and methods for enriching a knowledge base for search queries.
 The information used to enrich a knowledge base may be learned or inferred from analyzing images and other data sources.

-In accordance with some embodiments, object recognition technology is used to annotate images stored in databases or harvested from Internet web pages.
+Per some embodiments, object recognition technology is used to annotate images stored in databases or harvested from Internet web pages.
 The annotations may identify who and/or what is contained in the images.

 The disclosed embodiments can learn which annotations are good indicators for facts by aggregating annotations over object entities and facts that are already known to be true.
-Grouping annotated images by object entity helps identify the top annotations for the object entity.
+Grouping annotated images by the object entity help identify the top annotations for the object entity.

 Top annotations can be selected as attributes for the object entities and relationships can be inferred between the object entities and the attributes.